5.7. Biological and Psychological Positivism

 Even after Lombroso, Goring, and Goddard, contemporary research reveals intelligence is at least as critical as race and social class for predicting delinquency (Hirschi & Hindelang, 1977).[2]
 However, how we measure intelligence and how we define intelligence are based on our preconceived assumptions of intelligence.
 For example, is intelligence inherited?
 Is it related to the dominant culture?
 Or is it based more on the person’s environment?
 Each has a least some element of truth.

 Modern biological theorists have revealed that biology plays a role in our behavior, but we cannot say how much or even how so.
 Twin studies and adoption studies examined the nature versus nurture debate.
 Both play a role in our behavior.
 It is more nature and nurture.
-Perhaps the question ought to be “how do our biological differences interact with our sociological differences?”
+Perhaps the question ought to be “How do our biological differences interact with our sociological differences?”
 There is not a crime gene per se, but some genetic variations are correlated with anti-social behaviors.
 However, those with genetic variations are not necessarily criminal because of genetics.
 Though it puts the individual at risk for such behaviors, a caring and supportive environment often mitigates the impact of the genetic code.

 Proximate causes, such as neurotransmitters, hormones, the central nervous system, and the autonomic nervous system, have links to aggressive behavior too.
 However, many of these explanations have several possible causal paths.
 For example, we know people with higher testosterone levels engage in more aggressive behavior, but when people engage in aggressive behavior, their testosterone levels increase.
 We do not know which causes which.

 What about criminal personalities?
 What about sociopaths and psychopaths?
-The Gluecks (1950) determined there was no real criminal personality; instead, there are some interrelated personality characteristics that were clustered together.[3]
+Gluecks (1950) determined there was no real criminal personality; instead, there were some interrelated personality characteristics that were clustered together.[3]
 Even after giving personality tests to criminals and non-criminals, there does not seem to be any logical relevance to understanding the causes of crime.
 However, there have been correlations between certain personality traits and criminal behavior.
 For example, impulsivity, lack of self-control, inability to learn from punishment, and low empathy have all been linked to criminal behaviors.

 In summary, researchers have been able to say that our biology and personality play a role in criminal behaviors, but we cannot say how much or to what degree.
 The characteristics of our social environment interact with our biology and personality.
 Human behavior is quite complex and it is difficult to determine the true causality of human actions.